pawanit17/aws-solution-architect-associate/README.md

   - Run only once at the instance first start.
   - Ex: Install software, updates, download common packages from internet.
   - Scripts would be run as admin user.
+  - EC2 User Data is used to bootstrap your EC2 instances using a bash script.
+This script can contain commands such as installing software/packages, download files from the Internet, or anything you want.
 - When the instance starts, stops and starts again, the Public IPV4 changes.
 The private IP address does not change.
 - SSH ![image](https://user-images.githubusercontent.com/42272776/177472860-84570285-e2ab-45e4-808e-e2618b30ac16.png)
 - SSH lets users log onto the remote machines on AWS.
 For SSH to work, the port 22 has to be enabled in the security group.